xunit/xunit/site/xunit.analyzers/_rules/xUnit1037.md

 ---
 title: xUnit1037
-description: There are fewer TheoryData type arguments than required by the parameters of the test method
+description: There are fewer theory data type arguments than required by the parameters of the test method
 category: Usage
 severity: Error
 ---

 ## Cause

-When you use `TheoryData` with `[MemberData]`, the number of generic types in `TheoryData` must match the number of parameters in the test method.
-In this case, you have provided too few types to `TheoryData`.
+When you use `TheoryData` or `TheoryDataRow` with `[MemberData]`, the number of generic types must match the number of parameters in the test method.
+In this case, you have provided too few types.

 ## Reason for rule